 Have you ever heard of Kookynie?
 This small Goldfields town is now a living gold rush ghost town and is home to The Grand Hotel, as well as a plethora of gold rush relics to explore.
 When the gold rush was in its peak, the town was home to over 1,500 residents, which has since dropped to just 13 as the rush dried up.
 The 14th resident of the town is a horse named Willie.
 This old racehorse who won thousands of dollars for his owner in the mid to late 2000s has now found a new home at The Grand Hotel, where he stands at the door greeting guests, and loves an apple or carrot from his visitors.
 Grab a picture with the horse, enjoy a cold drink and a bite to eat.
 This is one for the bucket list!

-3. 15 million tonnes of gold are moved from the Super Pit each year
+3. 15 million tonnes of rock is moved from the Super Pit each year

-Can you believe that?!
-15 million tonnes of gold are moved from the Super Pit every single year, making this gigantic operation definitely worth its weight in gold!
+Some 800,000 ounces of gold is extracted from the Super Pit every single year, making this gigantic operation worth its weight in gold!
 This is a little easier to believe if you’ve seen the sheer size of the massive mining pit.
 It’s so big it’s even visible from space, meaning standing right next to it truly is an incredible experience.
 You’ll also be amazed at the size of the nearly 800 dump trucks that travel up and down the mine’s roads, with their tyres weighing up to five tonnes, and takes two people about 45 minutes to change one!

 4. It's home to a ghost town, stood still in time